 Callback: Enables you to end a process and return to the trigger.
 For example, you can add a switch activity and define a branch in which you add a Callback.
 If some defined expression logic is not met, this branch is taken.
 The integration is stopped and the trigger receives a response indicating that the integration is not continuing.

-- EDI Translate: Translate a message to or from the Electronic Data Interchange (EDI) format in the integration.
+- B2B: Translate a message to or from the Electronic Data Interchange (EDI) format in the integration.
 This action converts an EDI document into an Oracle Integration message, or vice versa.

 For Each: Enables you to loop over a repeating element and execute one or more actions within the scope of the for-each action.
 The number of looping iterations is based on a user-selected repeating element.